ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 #.
 SlowData Logger

    As the name intends, this tool logs slow data into a log file.
 The logger needs a milliseconds timer sent from the R5 somewhere in slow data table in order to work.
 This timer variable has to be named ``JSSD_FLOAT_Milliseconds`` (exists by default).
    The logger logs the variables that are selected for beeing displayed in the receive_field's.
-See section ``Customizing``.
+See section on :ref:`javascope_customizing`.

    a.
 Press ``CREATE LOGFILE``